Black Catholic Messenger

 Black Catholic Messenger (BCM) is a nonprofit media publication covering stories of interest to African-American Catholics.

 Its coverage has been featured in The Philadelphia Inquirer, La Croix, Aleteia, and the Baltimore Afro-American.
+BCM established a republishing partnership with National Catholic Reporter in 2022.

 History

 The publication was founded in New Orleans, Louisiana, in late 2020.
 Nate Tinner-Williams—inspired by the model of Daniel Rudd, the 19th- and 20th-century Black Catholic journalist from Ohio—formed a group of young African-American Catholics to create a publication that could possibly revive Rudd's journalistic legacy.

 The group, consisting of Tinner-Williams and authors Alessandra Harris and Preslaysa Williams, began their work in October of that year.

-The publication reports on various issues in the Catholic Church and the Black community, some of which education, episcopal governance, racism, vocations, abuse, and notable deaths.
-The Messenger also publishes interviews and visual art, including poetry.
+The publication reports on various issues in the Catholic Church and the Black community, to include politics, education, episcopal governance, racism, vocations, abuse, and notable deaths.
+The Messenger also publishes interviews and art, including photography and poetry.

 Editor

-Nate Tinner-Williams, a Washington, D.C. resident and a seminarian with the Josephites, serves as editor of the publication and in that capacity has been featured in America, National Catholic Reporter, and The Philadelphia Inquirer.
+Nate Tinner-Williams serves as editor of the publication and in that capacity has been featured in America, National Catholic Reporter, and The Philadelphia Inquirer.